How to Avoid Bankruptcy and Spare Your Credit

 Debt settlement is another of those things that should be avoided under normal circumstances.
 However, the brink of bankruptcy isn't normal.
 If you have to choose between settling a few debts or filing bankruptcy, settle the debts, but do it right.

 First, don't use a debt settlement company.
 Too much time and extra money goes to these companies.
 Second, don't settle any debt on which your payments are current.
+Continue making the minimum payments on any current debts to keep them in good standing.
 Instead, focus on debts that have already been charged off or sent to collection.
 Finally, be ready to pay the lump sum settlement amount as soon as an agreement has been made.